michelcrypt4d4mus/fedialgo/README.md

 ```

 ### The `setTimelineInApp` Callback
 You are encouraged to pass an optional `setTimelineInApp()` callback to `TheAlgorithm.create()` and allow FediAlgo to manage the state of the timeline in your app.
-The callback will be called whenever the feed is changed.
-Specifically the callback will be invoked when:
+The callback will be invoked whenever the timeline is updated.
+More specifically it will be invoked when any of these things happen:

 * A batch of toots is retrieved from the fediverse and integrated into the timeline
 * You make a call to `algorithm.updateUserWeights()` (see below)
 * You make a call to `algorithm.updateFilters()` (see below)
+* A background data fetch incrementally loads more of the user's historical data (as the algorithm is responsive to the user's history of favourites, retoots, etc. additional data can reorder the feed slightly)

 An example involving storing the timeline in a React component's state: